tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 Digital forensics in CTFs is not just disk analyzing.
 There are also memory forensics, network forensics, steganography (though not practically used anymore), file analysis, etc. I want to introduce a different type of digital forensics in this CTF.
 This is threat detection forensics challenge.

 This is the code i wrote to
+It is not clean by any chance lol
 ```C
 #include <windows.h>
 #include <wininet.h>